 Lord, my prayer is that You would help us this season as never before to sink our roots deep into the hope of the Living Christ.
 Our faith is not about how many times we pray or how many times we read the Bible or how many times we come to the church or a lot of external things.
 Those things are great means, but they don’t make us right.
 It’s You.
 It’s us believing Your love, forgiveness, resurrection.
 It’s a relationship.

 So, would You help us to put our hope in You like never before?
 And, Lord, I just feel compelled that you brought maybe a handful of people that need to put their faith in You for the very first time.

 And, so, I ask if you’re one of those people that say, “I need Jesus.
 I have been thinking about it.”
 Could I invite you to find your hope in Him right now?
-To bow your heart and say to Him, Lord Jesus, today is my day.
-I want to turn from my sin and I ask You to forgive me.
-I place my trust in Your work on the cross, Your resurrection.
-Come into my life right now.
-Make me Your son.
+To bow your heart and say to Him, Lord Jesus, make me Your son.
 Make me Your daughter.
 And He will.
 In Jesus’ name, amen.